 - Fatigue can ruin your form.
 As you get tired, you tend to get sloppy in your trimming approach.
 Using a shoulder strap helps cut down on fatigue.

 - The tip of the cutting string should be doing the cutting.

 - Never clean dirt off the tines while the machine is running.

-- While small garden tillers aren't too difficult to control, the larger ones can be real beasts!
-Exercise particular caution if you have to rototill on an incline: many injuries have been incurred from large garden tillers falling onto their operators.
+- Small garden tillers are the easiest to control; larger ones can be dangerous.
+Exercise particular caution if you have to rototill on an incline: Many injuries have been incurred from large garden tillers falling onto their operators.

 - Whether you prefer electric snowblowers or gas snowblowers, be aware that these are dangerous machines to operate.
 A snowblower is designed to pick up snow and throw it.
 You don't want it trying to throw small objects (sticks, stones, bottles, etc.) that happen to be embedded in that snow.
 So when snow blowing, stick to pavement or well-maintained gravel surfaces that you know don't hold any surprises.

-- Along the same lines, make sure you know the territory well enough to be aware of any stumps, curbs, etc., so that you can avoid them.
+- Make sure you know the territory well enough to be aware of any stumps, curbs, etc. so that you can avoid them.

 - When snow blowing on an incline, you should be clearing up and down the incline, not across it.

-- When snow blowing at the street-end of your driveway, be aware that you may have to contend with traffic.
-Don't turn your back to traffic!
-You yourself have to take responsibility for your safety.
-Due to snow drifts, vehicle operators may not be able to see you.
+- When snow blowing at the street-end of your driveway, don't turn your back to traffic.
+Due to snow drifts, drivers may not be able to see you.
 Drivers may also lose control on icy roads.

 The lawn mower safety tips below are for walk-behind mowers.
 But a couple of tips first about riding mowers, which present their own unique safety challenges: